openebs/website/website/src/blogs/2017-07-27-tech-enthusiasts-weighing-in-on-container-native-storage.md

 Concerns:

 - Longer re-build times and degraded windows, as the size of the data increases.
-- Connecting one LUN per Container increases the boot-up times upto 10 minutes in worst cases
+- Connecting one LUN per Container increases the boot-up times up to 10 minutes in worst cases

 *Roses and Lions have been there for a very long time, fighting for the dominion of the realms, by any means necessary.
 But these are summer lands.
-They are not prepared for the Great Winters that has begun in the North.*
+They are not prepared for the Great Winter that has begun in the North.*

-The “tech Enthusiasts” (or the nights watch) have seen the challenges that the massive scaled applications (Winter) can bring and are seeking for alternate options.
+The “tech Enthusiasts” (or the nights watch) have seen the challenges that the massively scaled applications (Winter) can bring and are seeking alternate options.

 A handful of vendors like [portworx](https://t.co/Aawo9fr4Dz), [storage_os](https://storageos.com/), [rook](https://rook.io/), [openebs](https://www.openebs.io/) are working on alternate options, what is now being termed as [Cloud Native Storage](https://blog.openebs.io/cloud-native-storage-vs-marketers-doing-cloud-washing-c936089c2b58) or [Container Native Storage](https://storageos.com/storageos-vision-cloud-native-storage-todays-modern/).

 *While the blogs above (and many others) dwell into what makes a storage container native, the one that stands out is — ***the flexibility***.*

-*The tech enthusiasts/operations personnel will have the choice of technology used to deliver their services like Kubernetes, DockerSwarm, Mesos — on Google, Amazon, Azure or Private Cloud with storage that integrates seamlessly with these cloud environments.*
+*The tech enthusiasts/operations personnel will have the choice of technology used to deliver their services like Kubernetes, DockerSwarm, Mesos — on Google, Amazon, Azure, or Private Cloud with storage that integrates seamlessly with these cloud environments.*

 **Container Native Storage:** storage controller functionality is containerized and can co-exist with the containers (even fly with them) across the clouds.

-Portworx, is leading the pack, has been successful in getting some reference customers (*we are yet to hear from them in the open forums — hard to convince the council at kings landing with just a reference!*)
+Portworx is leading the pack, has been successful in getting some reference customers (*we are yet to hear from them in the open forums — hard to convince the council at kings landing with just a reference!*)

 Some of the apprehensions surrounding this option are:

 - writing a new storage layer is hard.
-- missing some standard bench marking tools that can clearly demonstrate the performance boost obtained by this relatively new way of provisioning storage.
+- missing some standard benchmarking tools that can clearly demonstrate the performance boost obtained by this relatively new way of provisioning storage.
 - there are questions raised about Rook / CEPH performance for DBs
 - dependency on the kernel drivers (this is probably hinting at PortWorx, if I read, between the lines/comments).